icaruszhu/ip-law/README.md

 The course guide is developed over a period of time and its textual format is version controlled by Git.
 This means that the guide is a work in constant and possibly perpetual progress.

-## Dedication
-This course guide is dedicated to my father Jianzhong Zhu (1951-2020), who sadly passed away in October 2020 (after losing a long battle against a host of painful illnesses).

 # "Intellectuality" in "Intellectual Property"
 This module encourages students to be attentive to dynamic *intellectual* processes behind those creative activities regulated or unregulated by IP law.
-A study of *Intellectual* Property without knowing relevant *intellectual* processes is like ordering a cup of [latte](https://en.wikipedia.org/wiki/Latte) without having milk. [^1]
+A study of *Intellectual* Property without knowing relevant *intellectual* processes is like ordering a cup of [latte](https://en.wikipedia.org/wiki/Latte) without having milk. [^2]

 # Object-oriented approach: A material history of IP
 This IP course adopts an "object"-oriented approach.
-I have gradually built a curated collection of  "objects" and "artifacts" to show IP law's relevance in everyday life.[^2] This approach is informed by the "new materialist" theory that is gradually gaining momentum in critical legal scholarship.
+I have gradually built a curated collection of  "objects" and "artifacts" to show IP law's relevance in everyday life.[^3] This approach is informed by the "new materialist" theory that is gradually gaining momentum in critical legal scholarship.

 # Intellectual "Un-property"